-Sleep - is your child getting enough?
+Sleep - are you getting enough?

 Not getting enough sleep can have a huge impact on how you feel both emotionally and physically.
 Sleep can help you feel energised, be less likely to get infections, as well as help your brain to retain information.